Module 7.2: Hardware Lifecycle & Firmware

 Instead, they built a rolling firmware update pipeline: cordon a node, drain its workloads, use the Redfish API to stage the BIOS update, reboot the server into the firmware update mode, wait for it to come back, verify the new BIOS version via IPMI, uncordon, and move to the next node.
 The process took 12 days but caused zero downtime.
 Three servers failed to reboot after the BIOS update due to a known bug with their specific DIMM configuration.
 Because they were updating one node at a time, these failures were contained.
 The spare capacity absorbed the missing nodes while the team worked with Dell support to recover them.

-In the cloud, you never think about BIOS versions or disk firmware.
+In the cloud, you usually do not have to think about BIOS versions or disk firmware.
 The cloud provider handles it.
 On bare metal, hardware lifecycle management is a continuous operational responsibility that directly affects your cluster’s security posture, reliability, and performance.

 What You’ll Be Able to Do